ERATOMMSD/polysat_aplas2017/README.md

 $ omake doc
 ```

-will generates the HTML document in the directory `src/polysat.doc/`.
+will generate the HTML document in the directory `src/polysat.doc/`.

 ### Run unit tests